kevgleeson78/Gesture-Based-UI-Project/README.md

         {
             //decrement the counter by one
             n--;
-            // Pick a ranndom number between the current size of the array. int k = Random.Range(0, n+1);
+            // Pick a random number between the current size of the array. int k = Random.Range(0, n+1);
             //store random value
             int temp = cards[k];
             // assign to 52nd slot on first pass the random value to n.
-            //(n will decrease by one after ech recursive call)
+            //(n will decrease by one after each recursive call)
             cards[k] = cards[n];
             // Finally add the random index to the cards array cards[n] = temp;